mrdotx/pinentry-dmenu/README.md

 ## Manual

-You can view the manual by running `man pinentry-dmenu`, or `man pinentry-dmenu.1`.
-If you've already ran `make clean install`.
+You can view the manual by running `man pinentry-dmenu` or `man pinentry-dmenu.1`, if you've already ran `make clean install`.